R Programming

 Machine learning and artificial intelligence

 Apart from being one of the important general purpose languages, R also has many packages such as Gmodels, RODBC, Class and Tm that can be used for machine learning and artificial intelligence.
-The packages can facilitate and implement the machine learning algorithms solve the business oriented problems (Machine Learning with R, 2017).
+The packages can facilitate and implement the machine learning algorithms to solve the business oriented problems.

 The Git Statistics of the Most Popular R Libraries (2018)